vytautas-bunevicius/fairness-pipeline-toolkit/README.md

 ## What It Does

-The toolkit executes a three-step fairness pipeline:
+The toolkit executes a three-step fairness pipeline with proper data hygiene:

-1. **Baseline Measurement**: Analyzes raw data for bias and fairness violations
+1. **Baseline Measurement**: Analyzes raw data for bias and fairness violations on training data
-2. **Data Processing & Training**: Applies bias mitigation and trains fair models
+2. **Data Processing & Training**: Applies bias mitigation and trains fair models using validation set for tuning
-3. **Final Validation**: Compares results and generates improvement reports
+3. **Final Evaluation**: Tests final model on held-out test set for unbiased performance assessment

+### Data Splitting Strategy

+The pipeline implements a **train/validation/test split** (default: 60/20/20) to ensure robust evaluation:

+- **Training Set (60%)**: Used for bias mitigation fitting and initial model training
+- **Validation Set (20%)**: Used for hyperparameter tuning and model selection
+- **Test Set (20%)**: Reserved exclusively for final, unbiased evaluation

+This approach prevents test set contamination and provides reliable fairness assessments following ML best practices.

 ## Configuration

+### Quick Start Configuration

 Edit `config.yml` to define your pipeline: